 For de novo sequencing of unknown RNA samples, especially for complex biological samples, a general and robust algorithm is required to process a large amount of LC-MS data for sequence generation in an accurate and efficient manner, which has recently become available via other published work10.
 Although these algorithms have been used for sequencing of more complicated samples10, in this study, we performed manual base calling for sequence generation unless indicated otherwise.
 We aim to cover all key steps in the 2D-HELS MS Seq, and would like to illustrate the process during which even without using additional sequencing algorithms, we can still manually read out sequences of the RNA to be sequenced.
 For ease of visualization and to more quickly identify ladder fragments needed for sequencing in the 2D mass-tR plot, the MFE files of each LC-MS run are processed by a revised version of a published algorithm8 before reading their sequences, unless indicated otherwise.
 The published algorithm cannot be used directly to read out the sequences from the LC-MS data, but part of its function can still be used to process the data—hierarchically clustering mass adducts through this algorithm will augment the intensity of each ladder component, which in turn reduces the data complexity, especially in the crucial region where sequence reads are generated8,9.

-One of the crucial steps during sample preparation for 2D-HELS MS Seq results in improvement of RNA hydrophobic tag end-labeling efficiency.
+One of the crucial steps during sample preparation for 2D-HELS MS Seq results in the improvement of RNA hydrophobic tag end-labeling efficiency.
 A high labeling efficiency can help to reduce the amount of RNA sample needed for generating MS signals that sequence data rely on.
 In order to increase the labeling efficiency, we employ new labeling strategies, including using activated AppCp-biotin to avoid the adenylation step when labeling the 3´-end of the RNA.
 The yield of the reaction for labeling the 3´-end of a 19 nt RNA with biotin (see step 2.2) can be improved from 60% to ~95%9 using this one-step method.
 With the efficient labeling, we are able to sequence a mixed sample containing up to 12 distinct RNAs as previously described9.
 In this study, we use a mixture of five RNAs as a representative example to illustrate the sequencing process.
 We also detect all ladder fragments needed for accurate sequencing and read out the complete sequences of each of the five RNA sequences in the mixture.
 Higher labeling efficiency not only assists in minimizing the sample loading amount, but it also assists in significant reduction of data complexity during downstream data analysis for sequence generation.
 Novel reactions are currently under development to achieve quantitative yield in labeling RNAs on both 5´- and 3´-ends.